NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Enclosure: Skylight Left Area**

-The amount of skylight area on the unit's left conditioned roof (when viewed from the front).
+The amount of skylight area on the unit's left-facing roof (when viewed from the front).

 - **Name:** ``enclosure_skylight_area_left``
 - **Type:** ``Double``